Career Definition for School Safety Specialist

-The BLS projects slower-than-average growth in the occupational health and safety field over the next decade, 4% from 2014-2024.
+The BLS projects average growth in the occupational health and safety field over the next decade, 8% from 2016-2026.
 However, school safety needs continue to grow nationwide, indicating a faster rate of growth could be seen in this particular sub-field.
-In May 2015, the median salary for general safety specialists was $70,210; data specifically for those specialists who work in schools was not available.
+In May 2018, the median salary for occupational health and safety specialists was $73,020; data specifically for those specialists who work in schools was not available.

 Alternate Career Options

 A building inspector ensures that structures are safe and meet federal, state or local construction or zoning standards and regulations.
 Building inspectors oversee the entire process of construction, from reviewing blueprints pre-construction to a final walk-through once the structure is completed, including tests of the heating, electrical, and plumbing systems.
 Building inspectors typically have at least a high school diploma, and often have postsecondary education in architecture or engineering.
 Having sufficient related experience is also a common requirement.
 Licensure and certification requirements are common and vary by location.
-The BLS reports that jobs in this field are likely to increase 8% from 2014-2024, and that these jobs paid a median salary of $57,340 in 2015.
+The BLS reports that construction and building inspectors are likely to increase 10% from 2016-2026 and that these jobs paid a median salary of $59,090 in 2017.